Public entertainment licences

 Update to events requiring a Public Entertainment Licence

-As from the12th July 2018, the Council has agreed to licence more types of events.
+As from 11 December 2021, the council has agreed to licence more types of events.
 The new list is available below.
 If you need any further information please contact the Licensing Office.

 - guidance notes